mmc-research-group/conditional_diffusion_inverse_prediction/README.md

 Higuchi, R., Yokozeki, T., Nagashima, T. & Aoki, T. (2019) Evaluation of mechanical properties of noncircular carbon fiber reinforced plastics by using XFEM-based computational micromechanics.
 Composites Part A: Applied Science and Manufacturing, 126, 105556. https://doi.org/10.1016/j.compositesa.2019.105556.
 ```

+**Note:**
+The dataset included in this repository is provided as an example for demonstration purposes.
+The results reported in the related scientific publication [(SciRep 2025)](https://doi.org/10.1038/s41598-025-22942-y) were obtained using a larger dataset than the one included here.

 ## Requirements
 - Python 3.9.x (tested)
 - PyTorch 2.1.0 (tested)